Wocked61/CPSC332-Group7/README.md

 - Issue/return management that highlights due-today and overdue items with badges
 - Borrowing history with filters plus detailed book-level dashboards
 - Inventory dashboard for adding or editing catalog entries
+- Reporting workspace that lists all currently borrowed titles, highlights overdue items, offers an overdue-only toggle, and exports CSV snapshots

 ## Pre-Requisites
 Before you begin, install the following: